bstr1ckland/sham/README.md

-# sham - System Health Activity Monitor
-- Terminal based system monitoring UI for Linux systems

-Working on refactoring this project
+# Working on refactoring this project